 Now that we’ve gathered all of our supplies, it’s time to chat products!
 We all have our favorites, so feel free to use those.
 I’m going to share my favorites here, though, in case you want something new to try!

-- Thieves Household Cleaner: I use this as the base for just about all of my own cleaners.
+- Branch Basics Cleaning Concentrate: I use this as the base for just about all of my own cleaners.
 It smells amazing, is plant based, cleans so well, and it’s safe enough for my kids to help me scrub.
 Win!

 - White distilled vinegar: If you don’t want to use Thieves, this is another great base for your cleaners.
 It smells a bit strong, but it’ll calm down once it dries!

 - Dr. Bronners Castille Soap: It’s amazing what can be cleaned with a little soap and hot water